Voronin Universality in several complex variables: Introduction and Main results

-where $\alpha_n$ or $\alpha_{n-1}$ is transcendental, we assume the condition \eqref{Kkond} on the set $K$, or $\alpha_n=\frac c d$ and there exist some non principal character $\chi$ of modulus $q$ where $q$ is coprime to $d$ such that the Riemann hypothesis is true for the Dirichlet $L$-functions $L(s,\chi \chi^*)$ where $\chi^*$ is any Dirichlet character mod $d$. \end{thm} Finally, there are some new types of universality that occurs in several variables.
-We first state theorems for the continuous one function case.
-Later we will state the corresponding joint universality version.
-It should be noted that it is also possible to prove Discrete universality versions of the following results.
+Finally, there are some new types of universality that occurs in several variables.
 We will prove two versions of such a theorem, although certainly it should be possible to prove other versions of these results also.
 Let $\overline \Q^+$ denote the set of positive algebraic numbers. \begin{thm} Let $n \geq 2$, and $1\leq m < n$.
 Let $\vv_1,\ldots,\vv_m \in (\overline{\mathbb Q}^+)^n$ be linearly independent vectors such that for each $1 \leq j \leq m$ we have that